AlejandroKantun/MoviesApp/README.md

 <table>
 <tr>
 <td>
-  This App shows different list of movies such as now in movie teathers, best rated, popular and  upcoming
+  This App shows different lists of movies such as now in movie teathers, best rated, popular and  upcoming
   - Select a movie and open its detail
   - Changing background color according movie poster colors
 </td>